Muslim man praying to Allah

 Sleep is often described in Islam as the “minor death.”
 Through the sleep dua, one becomes more aware of life’s temporary nature and the importance of spiritual preparedness, making every night a subtle reminder of the Hereafter.

-Best dua before sleeping in Arabic
+10 Powerful dua before sleeping in arabic

 1. “باسمك ربي وضعت جنبي، وبك أرفعه، إن أمسكت نفسي، فارحمها، وإن أرسلتها، فاحفظها بما تحفظ به عبادك الصالحين.”